GuiziBr/expenses/README.md

 ## Features

 ### App's objective
-Com o objetivo de ajudar no gerenciamento das despesas de um casal, esta aplicação mantém o cadastros das depesas que cada um realiza durante o mês e apresenta a relação de despesas cadastradas e seus valores juntamente com a diferença entre o total de cada, com sua própria visão.

 The goal of this application is helping in the expenses management of a couple.
-It keeps the expenses register that each one fills during the month and presents a dashboard of the registered expenses, it's amounts and the difference between each total amount in his/her own view.
+It keeps the expenses register that each one fills during the month and presents a dashboard of the registered expenses, it's amounts and the total difference between each person.

-A simple CRUD app backend built in nodejs + typescript with:
+ The backend is build in nodejs + typescript with the following:

 * User authentication
-* User creation
-* User's avatar upload and update
 * Appointment creation
 * Appointment listing